 If you have information about somebody responsible for fly-tipping, you can let us know and help us take action against those illegally dumping rubbish.
 All information will be treated in the strictest confidence.

 Make sure that all your waste and recycling are placed securely in the correct bin for collection.
 Do not leave waste or recycling next to or on top of your bin - this can result in rubbish being blown away and littering the neighbourhood.
 This is classed as fly-tipping and could result in enforcement action.

 If you take items to a recycling bank and find it is full, you should take the items to an alternative recycling back or take them home with you.
 Do not leave items next to the recycling bank if full - this is also classed as fly-tipping and could result in enforcement action.

 Private waste collectors

-If you are using a private waste collector to dispose of your household waste, it is your responsibility to check they have a license.
+If you're using a private waste collector to dispose of your household waste, it's your responsibility to check they have a license.
 If you dispose of your rubbish using an unlicensed waste collector, you may face enforcement action, including a fine.